 - Add raw oatmeal or chia seeds will help thicken a smooth bowl.
 Don't cook them.
 Blend with your fruit raw.

-- Use protein powder in your smoothie bowl to add nutrition and help thicken it to a creamy consistency.
+- Use protein powder in your smoothie bowl to help thicken it to a creamy consistency.

 - Buy a good high-speed blender.
 Investing in a good blender is well worth the money.
 I use a Vita-Mix.
 They have the strength to grind up any frozen fruit you like.
 Because they are so powerful, they require less liquid to make your smoothie which yields a thicker smoothie bowl.